code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 Conclusion
 ----------

 This hands-on tutorial was developed to help users get started with NOS-T from a basic level.
 It begins with downloading an IDE for running scripts to interface with NOS-T and finishes with executing the FireSat+ example code.
 Some good next steps for learning other NOS-T functions and developing your own test suites can be found at the following links:

 * :ref:`Main FireSat+ documentation <fireSatExampleTop>`
-* :ref:`Science Event Dashboard test suite walkthrough <instructionsScienceDash>`
+* :ref:`Science Event Dashboard Test Suite <instructionsScienceDash>`
+* :ref:`Downlink Test Suite <downlinkTutorial>`
 * :ref:`NOS-T Tools API documentation <nostTools>`